thenick775/cs_472_team_charts/README.md

 - View raw data input in graphic

-- Select which lines are displayed to inspect max value in the tooltip
+- Select which lines are displayed, can inspect max value in the tooltip